 5. Pastel and white furniture give the impression of more space and light, particular if they are in similar shades to the walls.

 6. Long term solutions: if the room allows; roof lights maximise light all year round and are a game changer, especially in winter when sunlight can be low and obscured.
 An investment that will bring light in from above and transform a dark room, turning it into something light an airy.
-I found this guide with 8 tips for choosing a roof window.
+I found this guide with.
 Who doesn’t envy rooms with roof lights they really do turn a room into something special.